kapolyak/docker101-demo/README.md

 # Docker 101 - Demo

-A simple repo to demonstrate the building-blocks of Docker.
+A simple educational repo to demonstrate the building-blocks of Docker.

 ## Demo steps: